Eluinhost/anonymous/README.md

 that plugin uses the players display name instead of username they will work correctly.

+`rewrite deaths`

+Rewrites death messages to rewrite all online player names uses to `username`.
+This runs in Event Priority HIGHEST so should be compatable with any death messages plugins

 `refresh skin minutes`

 How many mintues between attempting to refresh the stored skin.
 Cached